INTERIORS SPOTLIGHT

 Dark and rich colours harmonize with the muted washes of lighter colours which form the backdrop for light to flood spaces and play with shadows.
 Here elegance is as much in the textures and finishes as it is in the details that accompany each space.

-Architect SPOTLIGHT
+ARCHITECT SPOTLIGHT

 Joseph, Sloane Street, London.
 Designed by Eva Jiricna Architects Limited, 1989.
 This was a retail unit on three levels of a very limited size.
 The main element of the brief was to find a unifying element that would entice the clientele to move around the shop.
 The problem with any public space on different levels is twofold: on the one hand we have a simple unwillingness to overcome physical obstacles, and on the other, perhaps, a reluctance to discover what we cannot immediately see.